FAQ: Information About Specific Crops

 A: Yes, truffles will grow in North Carolina!
 Truffles are a highly prized, edible fungus that grows in association with the roots of several species of trees.
 In North Carolina, filberts are often used as the host tree.
 Roots of filbert seedlings are inoculated with the fungus and the young trees are planted in an orchard.
 Oaks can also be used, but they take much longer to produce truffles than do the filberts.

 Truffles need a temperate environment where freezing temperatures occur but not where the ground freezes solid.
 The soil must have a pH of 7.9 to 8.1 for truffle fruiting to occur.
 Because soils in North Carolina are naturally acidic, they must be heavily limed to slowly raise the pH.
 A good site for a truffle orchard should also be well drained and irrigated.
 Once the trees are planted, the orchards are often maintained with light cultivation several times per year.
-An organic mulch or polypropylene landscape fabric has proved helpful during the first few years to keep down weeds, retain soil moisture, and moderate soil temperatures.
+An organic mulch or polypropylene landscape fabric has proved helpful for many during the first few years to keep down weeds, retain soil moisture, and moderate soil temperatures.
 The first truffles should appear on filberts about the seventh year after planting (but could take up to nine years or more).
 They are usually a few inches deep in the soil and dogs can be trained to find them during the winter and early spring.

 At this time we know that truffles can be grown in North Carolina, but because we don’t have good figures on yields, we don’t know how profitable they might be.
 Also, there are still times when all the best practices are followed, yet truffles don’t grow.
 Thus, truffles should be considered a high-risk crop.
 More information can be found on our truffle page.